 WELCOME!
-The engineering career resources you will find here and throughout the Career Services website are designed to assist students as they plan and prepare for their career goals and begin their job search.
+The engineering career resources you will find here and throughout the Center for Career Development website are designed to assist students as they plan and prepare for their career goals and begin their job search.

 Resources for Engineering Students – Undergraduate & Graduate

 You may meet with your COE Consultant to further clarify your career interests and options, hone your job search skills or ask your individual career-related questions.
 To schedule an appointment, call (865) 974-5435.